David5p/family_shopping_list/README.md

   <img src="assets/images/unit_fix.png"alt="Number input of units" />
 </p>

-- After having edited my edit_existing_ingredient function and edit_stock function I recognise the need in the future for the code to be refactored as the functions have become more complex.
-I also added listing my stock and recipes in alphabetically order and did similiar changes to functions to ensure compatibility across the application.
-I also recognise that I had to put similar code in both places to change the units too to a number choice and it would be more efficient to have to only make the change in one place.
-In the future, I plan to refactor the repeated unit selection code and alphabetical order code into a reusable helper function.”
+- After having edited my edit_existing_ingredient function and edit_stock function I recognize the need in the future for the code to be refactored as the functions have become more complex.
+I also added listing my stock and recipes in alphabetically order and did similiar changes to functions to ensure compatibility across the program.
+I also recognize that I had to put similar code in both places to change the units too to a number choice and it would be more efficient to have to only make the change in one place.
+In the future, I plan to refactor the repeated unit selection code and alphabetical order code into a reusable helper function.

 ### User Story Reflection

-- During the testing process and I looked back at my user stories to see if I achieved all of my Must-haves.
+- During the testing process, I looked back at my user stories to see if I achieved all of my Must-haves.

 - The command line navigation works well and I have not got the program to fail in testing.